andreasabel/inCode/entry/practical-dependent-types-in-haskell-2.md

 ```

-We have to “pattern match” on `hs` using singletons to see what constructor we
+We have to “pattern match” on `hs` using singletons to see the constructor we
-are expecting to deserialize.
+are expecting to deserialize and then just follow what the singleton’s structure
+tells us.

-Let’s write our `Binary` instance for `Network`.
-Of course, we can’t have `put`
+We can try to write a `Binary` instance for `Network`.
+Of course, we can’t have
-or `get` take a `Sing hs` (that’d change the arity/type of the function), so we
+`put` or `get` take a `Sing hs` input (that’d change the arity/type of the
-have to switch to `SingI`-style had have their `Binary` instances require a
+function), so we have to switch to `SingI`-style had have their `Binary`
-`SingI hs` constraint.
+instances require a `SingI hs` constraint.

 ``` {.haskell}
 -- source: https://github.com/mstksg/inCode/tree/master/code-samples/dependent-haskell/NetworkTyped2.hs#L81-83